 Over the past two years, the US-China rivalry has been a touchstone of international relations.
 It constructs military, economic and political patterns, and strategic debt.
 The dynamics of the rivalry between the two powers on global hegemony include increasing threat perceptions and more crucial political elements.
 The US-China trade war is also politically conducive to the change of world order.

-From the above detail, we can presume that China will not pursue the path to war but it doesn’t imply that China will not hit back to the US containment strategy.
+From the above detail, we can presume that China will not pursue the path to war but it doesn’t imply that China will not hit back at the US containment strategy.
 Beijing should proceed with its growing economic power peacefully and should also accelerate its defensive modernization.
 In order to maintain military might in the Asian region against China, the United States will pursue its containment policy.

-In the current scenario, Beijing should maintain its deterrence through making a strategic alliance in the Asia Pacific region and beyond.
+In the current scenario, Beijing should maintain its deterrence by making a strategic alliance in the Asia Pacific region and beyond.
 Instead of a military field, Washington and its allies should engage in constructive competition with Beijing in the economic field.
 A direct confrontation would be catastrophic for the global security and economic interests of both the regional and global communities.

 - Adam, E. (2020, October 12).
 How the Abraham Accords could create real peace in the Middle East.
 The Conversation. https://theconversation.com/how-the-abraham-accords-could-create-real-peace-in-the-middle-east-146973